mirko93s/Chill/README.md

 ![N|Solid](https://cdn.discordapp.com/avatars/605894942275141672/444631c52d3b76e6c3ed70be25cf0222.png?size=128)

-Chill is a Discord bot with moderation, music and many other features.
+## Invite
+Click [HERE](https://www.mirko93s.it/) to invite Chill to your server.

 ## [Wiki](https://github.com/mirko93s/Chill/wiki)

-### Installation

-Chill requires [Node.js](https://nodejs.org/dist/latest-v10.x/) v10 to run.
-Reccomended 10.17.0

-### Modules
+## Modules

-Chill is currently extended with the following modules.
-Typing ".help" or ".help (command) in discord will give you a detailed explanation of each command.
+Type ".help" or ".help (command) in discord will give you a detailed explanation of each command.

 | Modules | Commands |
 | ------ | ------ |